urob/zmk-config/readme.md

 similar effect (`global-quick-tap` will use the regular `quick-tap-ms` timeout in this case).

-My personal [ZMK fork](https://github.com/urob/zmk) includes both the global-quick-tap-ms PR and the hold-trigger-on-release PR (along with a few other PRs).
+My personal [ZMK fork](https://github.com/urob/zmk) includes the global-quick-tap-ms PR along with a few other PRs used in my config.
 If you prefer to maintain your own fork with a custom selection of PRs, you might find this [ZMK-centric introduction to Git](https://gist.github.com/urob/68a1e206b2356a01b876ed02d3f542c7) helpful.